-129 Vietnamese virus patients arrive back home from Africa
+129 Vietnam virus patients repatriated; local spread widens

 HANOI, Vietnam (AP) — A plane carrying 129 Vietnamese citizens diagnosed with COVID-19 arrived in their homeland from Equatorial Guinea on Wednesday, with the patients immediately transferred to a hospital for treatment, the government said.

-The patients, who were accompanied by four doctors and nurses, were in stable condition after the 12-hour journey from Bata, the capital of the Central African country.
+The patients, accompanied by four doctors and nurses, were in stable condition after the 12-hour journey from Bata, the Central African country’s capital.

-On a video aired by national broadcaster VTV, the patients, all in blue protective gear, chanted “Thank you Vietnam for bringing us home” while the flight crew waved Vietnamese flags as they walked down from the plane to the tarmac at Hanoi’s airport.

-The patients, who were construction workers in Equatorial Guinea, were taken to a hospital along with 100 other passengers and the flight crew, who will be quarantined for 14 days.

-“We have moved all non-COVID-19 patients being treated at the hospital to other branches to avoid the risk of cross infections,” said the hospital director, Dr. Pham Ngoc Thach.

-Meanwhile, Vietnam’s government said Wednesday that it was stepping up measures against the coronavirus as the country’s first domestic outbreak in more than three months continues to spread.
+For more than three months until recently, all confirmed coronavirus cases in Vietnam have come from overseas, like the Vietnamese repatriated from Africa.
+But the virus has recently resumed spreading within Vietnam, starting from a hospital in the popular beach city of Da Nang.

-Starting from a hospital in the popular beach city of Da Nang, 34 cases have been confirmed over the past five days, including 12 on Wednesday, according to the Health Ministry.
+Thirty-four cases linked to the hospital have been confirmed over the past five days, including 12 on Wednesday, according to the Health Ministry.

-The cases confirmed Wednesday included an American who had been a patient last week at the Da Nang hospital and his companion, who had then moved to another hospital in Ho Chi Minh City.
+The cases confirmed on Wednesday include an American who had been a patient last week at the Da Nang hospital and his companion, who had then moved to another hospital in Ho Chi Minh City in the south.
 The ministry said there was also one case each in Hanoi, the capital, and Daklak in the central highland coffee region.

+The government said it is stepping up measures against the coronavirus as the domestic outbreak widens.

 “The outbreak this time has a high risk of spreading to other big cities and provinces around Da Nang,” Prime Minister Nguyen Xuan Phuc said at the government’s daily COVID-19 meeting.